Celtech/Project-Odin/README.md

 * Tabs not spaces
 * Clear consise variable name
 * Camel Cased naming convention
-* Brackets on the same line as the function
+* Brackets on the same line as the function Ex:

 ```java
 public functionName(String text) {